llpeterson/direct/error.md

 technique known as the *cyclic redundancy check* (CRC).
 It is used in nearly all the link-level protocols discussed in this chapter.
-This section outlines the basic CRC algorithm, but before discussing that approach, we consider two simpler schemes:
+This section outlines the basic CRC algorithm, but before discussing that approach, we first describe the simpler *checksum* scheme used by several Internet protocols.
-*two-dimensional parity* and *checksums*.
-The former is used by the BISYNC protocol when it is transmitting ASCII characters (CRC is used as the error-detecting code when BISYNC is used to transmit EBCDIC, an alternative character encoding scheme used in the 1960s), and the latter is used by several Internet protocols.

 The basic idea behind any error detection scheme is to add redundant information to a frame that can be used to determine if errors have been